IRB Basics for Student Scholars Day

 How do I submit for IRB review?

 2. Enter your GVSU network ID and password.
-This will take you to your IRBManager dashboard.
+This will take you to your OneAegis dashboard.

-3. Click "Start xForm" under the "Actions" menu (left side of page) on the dashboard.
+3. Click the "Start xForm" button in the bar under the navigation tabs, and a new window will open.
 If you are unsure if your project meets the definition of research involving human subjects, select, “IRB Research Determination Form.”
 If you know your project is research involving human subjects, select, “IRB New Protocol Submission Form.”

 The Principal Investigator role on the IRB protocol must be filled by a GVSU faculty or staff member.
 Students are not allowed to fill this role.